expo/expo/docs/pages/versions/unversioned/sdk/location.md

     -   **accuracy : [Location.Accuracy](#locationaccuracy)** -- Location manager accuracy.
 Pass one of [Location.Accuracy](#locationaccuracy) enum values.
 For low-accuracy the implementation can avoid geolocation providers that consume a significant amount of power (such as GPS).
     -   **timeInterval (_number_)** -- Minimum time to wait between each update in milliseconds.
 Default value depends on `accuracy` option. (**Android only**)
     -   **distanceInterval (_number_)** -- Receive updates only when the location has changed by at least this distance in meters.
 Default value may depend on `accuracy` option.
+    -   **deferredUpdatesInterval (_number_)** -- Minimum time interval in miliseconds that must pass since last reported location before all later locations are reported in a batched update.
+Defaults to `0`.
+    -   **deferredUpdatesDistance (_number_)** -- The distance in meters that must occur between last reported location and the current location before deferred locations are reported.
+Defaults to `0`.
     -   **showsBackgroundLocationIndicator (_boolean_)** -- A boolean indicating whether the status bar changes its appearance when location services are used in the background.
 Defaults to `false`. (**Takes effect only on iOS 11.0 and later**)

+> Deferred updates provide a way to report locations in a batch when the app is in the background state.
+Location updates aren't being deferred in the foreground.

 #### Returns